eruditelite/followthemoney/README.md

 ##
-Download by selecting "Date Export" and choosing XML.
+Download by selecting "Data Export" and choosing XML.
 Copy the link and

 wget --wait=2 \
      --level=inf \